Everything Nurses Need to Know About ACLS, BLS & PALS Certifications

 - No ACLS does not cover BLS, the two certifications must be obtained separately.
 Regarding the ACLS, you must have a BLS certification in order to take the course.

 Do hospitals accept online BLS certification?

-When to obtain BLS, ACLS and PALS certifications?
+When Should You Get BLS, ACLS and PALS Certifications?